gaoisbest/NLP-Projects/Pretraining_LM/README.md

     - Next Sentence Prediction
     - They are trained together, with the goal of minimizing the combined loss function of them [5].
 - Bidirectional Transformer to language modeling
+- BERT is basically a trained Transformer Encoder stack. **BERT base** has 12 encoding layers, 768 hidden units in feedforward-networks and 12 attention heads. **BERT large** has 24 encoding layers, 1024 hidden units in feedforward-networks and 16 attention heads.
 - BERT’s goal is to generate a language model, only the encoder mechanism is necessary.
 - the Transformer encoder reads the entire sequence of words at once.
 Therefore it is considered bidirectional, though it would be more accurate to say that it’s non-directional.
 - As opposed to directional models, which read the text input sequentially (left-to-right or right-to-left), the Transformer encoder reads the entire sequence of words at once.
 Therefore it is considered bidirectional, though it would be more accurate to say that it’s non-directional.
 This characteristic allows the model to learn the context of a word based on all of its surroundings (left and right of the word).